zachg23/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+In this project, I created a mini honeynet in Azure and collected log data from various sources into a Log Analytics workspace.
+Microsoft Sentinel uses this data to generate attack maps, trigger alerts, and create incidents.
+I tracked security metrics in an insecure environment for 24 hours, then applied security controls to strengthen it and measured the metrics again for another 24 hours.
+The metrics are shown below.
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)